samcondon4/PyLabTools/docs/tutorials/stepbystep_config/index.rst

         "resource_name": 0.3
     }

-| We have now defined a few hardware configuration dictionaries, but SPHERExLabTools will not be able to see that these exist if we do not add them to the
+| We have now defined a few hardware configuration dictionaries, but PyLabTools will not be able to see that these exist if we do not add them to the
   **INSTRUMENT_SUITE** list.
 Back in the __init__.py file, add each dictionary to the **INSTRUMENT_SUITE** variable:

 .. code-block:: python